Reading Lab

 Choose ONE WORD ONLY from the passage for each answer.

-38. Calibrate the sensor against a known ______.
+37. Next, the system is calibrated against a known ______.

 Short-answer Questions